-The FDA’s Pre-Approval Inspection (PAI) is a critical time-to-market pre-requisite to getting your new drug product licensed and approved for commercial manufacturing.
-Unanticipated delays, caused by unfavorable PAI results can cost millions of dollars.
+The FDA’s pre-approval inspection (PAI) is a critical time-to-market prerequisite to getting your new drug product licensed and approved for commercial manufacturing.
+Delays caused by unfavorable PAI results can cost millions of dollars.

 - The composition of the FDA inspection team